Bone Marrow Derived Stem Cell

 Bone marrow aspiration, which may seem like a very painful procedure, is completed in a short period of time with little to no discomfort.
 This procedure produces a small sample of your own bone marrow tissue which can be activated and made ready for injection on the same day.
 Often, bone marrow derived stem cells can be combined with adipose derived stem cells for increased efficacy.
-During a consultation, our stem cell experts can ensure you know the specifics of your bone marrow stem cell treatment.
+During a consultation, our stem cell experts can ensure you know the specifics of your bone marrow stem cell therapy.

 What Can I Expect During This Process?

-Our stem cell treatments are performed within the same day at our state-of-the-art, accredited ambulatory facility.
-During the extraction process, our expert, board certified providers can ensure that you’re comfortable and relaxed.
+Our stem cell therapies are performed within the same day at our state-of-the-art, accredited ambulatory facility.
+During the extraction process, our expert, board-certified providers can ensure that you’re comfortable and relaxed.
 We use image-guided techniques and technology at this step to ensure that your procedure is quick, efficient, and successful.
 After the cells are collected and activated, they can either be suspended in platelet-rich plasma derived from your own blood sample, or applied alone to the affected area.
 After the procedure, you can return home the same day with instructions for a quick and easy recovery.